 Duration and Mode of Attendance

-A distinctive feature of the programme is that each of the modules are delivered over the course of three full days, giving a learning experience that is deep and intense.
+A distinctive feature of the programme is that each of the modules is delivered over the course of three full days, giving a learning experience that is deep and intense.
 The timetable for the full year is given in advance so that full-time and part-time students can plan ahead.

 MSc - one full year (September-September)